About Us

 Achievements

-- Inputs provided in policy development processes at county and national level have been in-cooperated.
+• Inputs provided in policy development processes at the county and national levels have been incorporated.

 Our Model

-> Empower adolescent girls and young women aged 15-24 years from rural and peri urban areas.
+> Empower adolescent girls and young women aged 15-28 years from rural and peri-urban areas.

 > Employ participatory and creative approaches in our interventions.